nexus-sehara/pixelnova/plan.md

 *   **Actions:**
     *   Review the existing `syncAllProductMetadata` function and its trigger mechanism (likely an admin action).
     *   Ensure it handles pagination for stores with many products.
-    *   Ensure it correctly extracts and stores all necessary fields (Shopify Product GID, title, handle, type, vendor, tags, status, variant info, image URLs, prices).
+    *   Ensure it correctly extracts and stores all necessary fields (Shopify Product GID, title, handle, type, vendor, tags, status, variant info including `price` and `compareAtPrice`, image URLs, prices).
 *   **Testing:**
     *   Manually trigger product sync on a test store with a diverse set of products.
     *   Verify `ProductMetadata` table is accurately populated.